TrellixVulnTeam/swahilipython_SCMU/Doc/library/logging.config.rst

 .. note::

-   Due to the use of :func:`eval` as described above, there are potential security risks which result from using the :func:`listen` to send and receive configurations via sockets.
+   Due to the use of :func:`eval` as described above, there are potential security risks which result kutoka using the :func:`listen` to send and receive configurations via sockets.
 The risks are limited to where multiple users with no mutual trust run code on the same machine; see the :func:`listen` documentation for more information.